July 27, 2015

 The bimanual exam is performed without a speculum.
 In this exam, the provider places two gloved fingers inside your vagina and places the other hand on your belly.
 He or she feels your ovaries and uterus between the hands and checks for any pain.
 The provider may also perform a rectal exam.
 During the rectal exam, the provider gently puts a lubricated, gloved finger into your rectum to feel for any unusual bumps or sores.
 She or he may collect a small amount of stool to check for blood.

 Many women find the pelvic and bimanual exam slightly uncomfortable and embarrassing.
 One reassuring thought is that the speculum is used for only two or three minutes, and the whole thing is usually over in less than five.
 And the more often you go, the easier it gets.

-It is possible for HIV+ women to have anal dysplasia, which can lead to anal cancer.
+It is possible for women living with HIV to have anal dysplasia, which can lead to anal cancer.
 A rectal examination with an anal Pap smear is the best way to detect anal dysplasia.
-There are currently no official recommendations for anal pap smear screening among HIV+ women; however, some providers perform this exam due to the higher risk for anal cancer among HIV+ people.
+There are currently no official recommendations for anal pap smear screening among women living with HIV; however, some providers perform this exam due to the higher risk for anal cancer among people living with HIV.
 Similar to a cervical Pap smear, an anal Pap smear includes the insertion of a small swab into the anus to collect cells that are then sent to a lab to be examined under a microscope to see if there are any abnormal cells.